fernandezfran/galpynostatic/docs/source/index.rst

    :alt: doi

-**galpynostatic** is a Python/C++ package with physics-based models to predict optimal conditions for fast-charging lithium-ion batteries
+**galpynostatic** is a Python/C++ package with physics-based and data-driven models to predict optimal conditions for fast-charging lithium-ion batteries.

 Contact
 -------